Northumberland National Park – Now & Forever

 Northumberland National Park Authority (NNPA) has invested significantly in its visitor facilities along Hadrian’s Wall World Heritage Site to make them more accessible and inclusive.

-Artist Charlie Whinney delivers the Sycamore Gap log to The Sill for the Sycamore Gap: One Year On exhibition.
+Artist Charlie Whinney delivering the Sycamore Gap log for the Sycamore Gap: One Year On exhibition.

 From the Blog